What is the ACCRINT Function?

-- Issue (required argument) – It is the security’s issue date.
+- Issue (required argument) – This is the security’s issue date.

-- First_interest (required argument) – It is the first interest date of the security.
+- First_interest (required argument) – This is the first interest date of the security.

-- Rate (required argument) – It is the security’s annual coupon rate.
+- Rate (required argument) – The security’s annual coupon rate.

-- Par (required argument) – It is the security’s par value.
+- Par (required argument) – The security’s par value.
 If omitted by the user, the function will take the par value as $1,000.

-- Basis (optional argument) – It is a kind of day count that is used for calculating the interest on a given security.
+- Basis (optional argument) – This is the kind of day count that is used for calculating the interest on a given security.
 If we omit the argument, the basis is set to 0.
 Basis can be any of the following values: